 It seems like a lot, but by taking it one task at a time, I’ll have the majority of the upcoming school year planned by the time August rolls around.
 And that saves a ton of time in the long run!

-Let’s look at each area.
+Let’s look a bit closer at each area.

-Annual Meal Plan
+Make an Annual Meal Plan

 An annual meal plan cuts out any “What’s for dinner?” questions.
 It eliminates unnecessary cupboard rummaging.